NVIDIA/deepops/docs/DEPLOYMENT.md

 ```
 -->

-__Adding DGX to Kubernetes:__
+#### Adding DGX Servers to Kubernetes

-Create the NVIDIA GPU k8s device plugin daemon set (just need to do this once):
+1. Create the NVIDIA GPU k8s device plugin daemon set (just need to do this once):

 ```sh
 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v1.11/nvidia-device-plugin.yml
 ```

-Modify the `config/inventory` file to add the DGX to the `kube-node` and `k8s-gpu` categories by uncommenting
+2. Modify the `config/inventory` file to add the DGX to the `kube-node` and `k8s-gpu` categories by uncommenting
 the `dgx-servers` entry in these sections

 ```sh
 grep TODO:2 config/inventory
 ```

-Re-run Kubespray to install Kubernetes on the DGX:
+3. Re-run Kubespray to install Kubernetes on the DGX server:

 ```sh
 ansible-playbook -l k8s-cluster -k -v -b --flush-cache --extra-vars "@config/kube.yml" kubespray/cluster.yml